 I started blogging in 2007 as a way to share with the world the deplorable conditions in which my students learned.
 A few months later I joined Twitter in preparation for my first ISTE/NECC conference in Washington, DC.
 I was instantly hooked and became an avid user of social media (you can find me on Twitter as @mbteach).
 I now blog about a variety of topics around education and blogging has been a way for me to reflect and build dialogue around my practice.

 Most recently, I have been working on a book for teachers, Digital and Media Literacy in the Age of the Internet: Practical Classroom Applications.
-It is scheduled to be released by Rowman & Littlefield in the Summer of 2019.
+It is scheduled to be released by Rowman & Littlefield in November of 2019.